paidem/guacozy/docs/installation/running-in-production.md

 docker-compose exec server ./manage.py generate_encryption_key
 ```

-If you have not started guacocy-server container
+If you have not started guacozy-server container
 ```
 # if you don't have container running
 docker run -it --rm guacozy/guacozy-server python /app/manage.py generate_encryption_key